PACS: What It Is and How It Works Together With Radiology Information Systems (RIS)

 - With PACS, surgeons can see images before their patients return to an exam room.
 In addition to improving the quality of patient care, this speeds up workflow.

-- PACS provide remote access.
+- PACS provides remote access.
 This means physicians in faraway physical areas can obtain immediate access to the same data for teleradiology.

 - Hospitals also benefit.
 Some of these perks include improved communication with doctors, along with an improvement in hospital administration.
 Another plus is that staff retention improves because hospital morale is more positive.

-- Although radiologists used to be the predominate users, PACS is now being incorporated into other medical fields, such as cardiology, oncology, pathology, dermatology and nuclear medicine imaging.
+- Although radiologists used to be the predominant users, PACS is now being incorporated into other medical fields, such as cardiology, oncology, pathology, dermatology, and nuclear medicine imaging.

 The Bottom Line